Every Fall Semester Westmont in Mexico

 Dr. Docter graduated from UCLA with a degree in Spanish and earned both a master’s degree (Spanish) and a doctorate (Hispanic languages and literature) there.
 She joined the Westmont faculty in 1992 after teaching for four years at Scripps College.
 Her research focuses on 20th century Latin American literature, especially poetry, and she has written about José Emilio Pacheco, a leading Mexican poet and thinkers.
 She also studies Hispanic film and Colonial Latin American literature, especially work by Sor Juana Inés de la Cruz, a 17th century Mexican feminist nun.
 She has traveled extensively in Spain, South America, Central America, and Mexico to interview and videotape the oral history of a large cross-section of the population, equipping her with unique multi-media materials for her courses.
 She publishes extensively in scholarly journals.

 The WIM handbook is designed to help current WIM students navigate their semester abroad once you are accepted into the program.
 Approximately 12-18 students are accepted for the program, and no more than 20.
 The handbook will answer many of your questions as you prepare for your trip, as well as give you valuable information while living in Mexico.
-Click here to download a copy of the current handbook.
+A current handbook is not available.
+Please email Dr. Docter if you would like to view a previous edition.

 There are no additional costs to study abroad in Mexico; you pay the same tuition, room and board as being on campus and keep your financial aid as well.